lambrospetrou/code-playground/filterls/README.md

 ```
 1x = Go
+6x = Python
+20x = Racket
 100x = Elixir pattern matching
 200x = Elixir splitting
 ```

-So Go seems to be super fast compared to Elixir for raw IO, but pattern matching is really an elegant way to write functions.
+So Go seems to be the fastest but with a bit more verbose code.